Gary Jones (footballer, born 1975): Playing career

 He signed a new one-year deal at Grimsby Town in the summer of 2007.
 He enjoyed a great rapport with the fans, and his whole-hearted displays made him a big favourite.
 He played most of the 2007–08 season with an injury (including an appearance as a substitute at Wembley as Grimsby lost out to MK Dons in the Football League Trophy final).
 Jones underwent surgery to improve his troublesome injury, but left Grimsby due to family reasons and then eventually retired.

 Management career

 On 24 September 2008, it was announced that Jones was the new assistant manager at Colwyn Bay Football Club.
 On 21 May 2010 he returned to his home town and was appointed assistant manager of Chester the new club who were formed out of the liquidation of Chester City.

 In January 2014 he was appointed caretaker manager of Chester following the departure of Neil Young.
 He has since worked at Stockport County, Altrincham and Marine.
+His son, Toby, plays for Marine.